How to use google ads to promote your law firm for more clients.

 Google Pay Per Click (PPC) advertising is also known as Search Engine Marketing (SEM).
 Which is different from Search Engine Optimization.
 Search Engine Optimization (SEO) is the work needed to rank organically in Google Search Engine Result Pages.
 Google Ads will automatically place you at the top of search engine result pages if you pay enough.

 With a PPC campaign it is possible to create simpler website pages to use as "landing pages".
 Landing pages are designed specifically as a sales funnel.
-With a landing page you don't need to consider all the "SEO rules".
+With a landing page you don't need to consider the "SEO rules" but it still needs to include relevant information.
 All the traffic to a landing page comes from PPC advertising campaigns.